- Eligibility Criteria

 The Grant must only be used for expenses for which no other government support is available.
 For example, the Grant cannot be used to pay government fees and charges that would be covered by the $1500 small business fees and charges rebate.

 Applications for the 2021 COVID-19 Business Grant can be made via the Service NSW website.
-It is expected application will be open on 19 July 2021.
+Applications will be open until 1 October 2021 (previously 13 September 2021).

 As a part of the application process, you will need to provide certain details, documents and declarations.
 The level of information that needs to be provided varies on the grant amount you are applying for and whether your business is on the ‘highly impacted industries list’ which we have provided in the named link.